Jungyoonlim/jungyoonlim/README.md

-Software at [Mathematics, Inc](https://www.math.inc/) || Previously Applied Mathematics and Philosophy at Brown
+DEng at [Mathematics, Inc](https://www.math.inc/) || Previously Applied Mathematics and Philosophy at Brown